Updated for June 2018

 There are some Must-dos that happen long before the event even kicks off, as people make their preparations for Southport.
 Here’s Sue one of the franchise holders of Ceroc Heaven based in The East Midlands and South Yorkshire:

 Sunday night in the Thunderball Room has become Fancy Dress time for more and more groups of people.
-In September last year the themes included Ali Baba, and Glam Rock.
-You don’t have to be part of a big group to join in – last time a group of about six came as French onion sellers all in matching red and white T-Shirts.
+You don’t have to be part of a big group to join in – one time a group of about six came as French onion sellers all in matching red and white T-Shirts.

-In the late morning we walk across to the Java Cafe, which is near the main entrance to the camp and is a cosy little cafe where you can get proper cup of coffee and a tasty muffin.
-We then stroll at a leisurely pace to the main Thunderball, and sit on the tiered seating, and watch the weekenders working hard taking part in the classes on the dance floor.
+In the late morning I walk across to the Java Cafe and can get a proper cup of coffee and a tasty muffin.
+Then I stroll over to the main Thunderball, and sit on the tiered seating, and watch the the people taking part in the lessons.

 No 10: Get inspired